Charles E W Bean, Diaries, AWM38 3DRL 606/18/1 - October 1915 - Part 5

 whole I am quite unimpressed

-w G.N.
-90 its ways.
+w G.H.Q. & its ways.
 Neither has

-Hawelton ever be given I ammunition
+Hamilton ever bn given / ammunition

-to play with which generals in France
+to play with which Generals in France

 have used for preparing their advances.